briggstwitchell/git-workshop/branching/git-merge.md

 title: git merge
 layout: default
 parent: Branching and Merging
-nav_order: 2
+nav_order: 3
 ---
 # Git merge
 ---

-Once we're happy with the work we've done on our feature branch, the next thing we want to do is __integrate__ it into main.
+Once we're happy with the work we've done on our feature branch, the next thing we want to do is __integrate__ it into the main branch.
 Git has a special command for this called __merge__.

+Merging is taking all the file contents of one directory and adding them to another.
+Git can do this for us automatically with the ```git merge``` command.

+This saves us a lot of work.
+Without the merge command, we would be forced to look through every line in our files, adding line by line any changes we made since the last time we saved.

 Before we merge, we should do a few things:
 * Run ```git status``` to make sure our changes are committed